parmanandsharma/Lightweight_AI/README.md

-# AI based medical image analysis and disease daignosis based on LWBNA_Unet based models
+# AI based medical image analysis and disease diagnosis based on LWBNA_Unet based models

 ## Overview
 LWBNA_unet is a lightweight deep learning model developed for biological image analysis, specifically designed to address challenges in processing large, complex biological images.
 It is designed with a focus on efficiency and reduced computational resources.
 It is approximately 10 times lighter than the conventional Unet model.
 This lightweight design makes it suitable for deployment on devices (such as mobile phone, Nvidia’s Jetson, Raspberry pi) with limited memory and processing capabilities, which is particularly advantageous for tele-screening and real-time medical image analysis.